The Best Thing To Moisturize Skin Overnight

 If you are going to help your skin recover, you need to choose a good moisturizer.
 Whatever you put on your body should have a lot of hydrating qualities so that your skin gets exactly what it needs.
 Look at the label before you buy a product and select something with hyaluronic acid, elastin, collagen, and glycerin.

 A few other things to look for include vitamin E, shea butter, and jojoba oil.
-If you have a very bad problem with dry skin, and have noticed cracking on your heels, knees or elbows, petroleum jelly works as a great moisturizer.
+If you have a pretty bad problem with dry skin, and have noticed cracking on your heels, knees or elbows, petroleum jelly works as a great moisturizer.
 Face oil is effective as well, but you do not want to apply this product when you get up in the morning.
 Try putting it on at night instead, and you'll love the way your skin feels when you wake up.
-Finally, if you are having trouble with your hands, apply Vaseline or hand cream prior to laying down at night and put on gloves to ensure that the product stays on while you sleep.
+Finally, if you are having trouble with your hands, apply Vaseline or hand cream before laying down at night and put on gloves to ensure that the product stays on while you sleep.

 Use A Humidifier

 Do you live in a dry climate?
 It is a good idea to put a humidifier in your room so that there is some moisture in the air.
-It will help your skin, sinuses and hair, so it is a great investment.
+It will help your skin, sinuses, and hair, so it is a great investment.

 When the air is cold and dry, it takes the moisture out of your skin, which means that you truly need a humidifier in your room while you sleep.
 Humidifiers let off water vapor or steam and are effective in putting moisture back into the air.
 You want the humidity in your bedroom to hover around 40 percent.
 If it is too dry in your bedroom, a humidifier can correct the problem so that your skin stays soft.
 Make sure that you put fresh water in the humidifier each day, and clean it twice per week to make sure it doesn't grow bacteria or mold.